🧪 Lab 4 — Introduction to MPI (Message Passing Interface)

 - On Ubuntu/WSL:

-sudo apt-get update sudo apt-get install -y build-essential openmpi-bin libopenmpi-dev
+sudo apt-get update sudo apt-get install -y build-essential openmpi-bin libopenmpi-dev - On macOS (Homebrew):

 brew install open-mpi